Merit TV: Launch

 Phil McGraw had previously hosted the syndicated talk show Dr. Phil with Oprah Winfrey's Harpo Productions and CBS Media Ventures.
-In January 2023, CBS Media Ventures announced that the show would conclude after its 21st season in 2023.
+The program run for 21 seasons until ending in 2023.

-In November 2023, McGraw announced a new Fort Worth, Texas-based production company known as Merit Street Media, and a television venture of the same name that planned to launch in February 2024; McGraw explained that its name was derived from the concept of meritocracy, and "‘Main Street’ America".
+In November 2023, McGraw announced a new Fort Worth, Texas-based production company known as Merit Street Media, and a television venture of the same name that planned to launch in February 2024; McGraw explained that its name was derived from the concept of meritocracy, and "Main Street America".
 The network would operate an accompanying streaming service known as Merit+.
 Its original programming was slated to feature a continuation of his talk show known as Dr. Phil Primetime; McGraw explained that "I absolutely love talking to real people about real problems — people who aren't just complaining but are actively looking for real solutions to better their lives", and spoke of "American families and our core values" being "under attack".
 These remarks led media outlets to suggest that Merit Street's content would have a larger focus on McGraw's conservative views.

-McGraw named Joel Cheatwood—an executive known for pioneering a popular and heavily imitated tabloid news format at WSVN, developing Glenn Beck's talk show for Fox News and overseeing Beck's GBTV/TheBlaze at its inception—as Merit's first chief operating officer.
-A number of staff members from the Dr. Phil show relocated to Texas to join the new network.
+McGraw named Joel Cheatwood, an executive known for pioneering a popular and heavily imitated tabloid news format at WSVN, developing Glenn Beck's talk show for Fox News and overseeing Beck's GBTV/TheBlaze at its inception, as Merit's first chief operating officer.
+A number of staff members from the Dr. Phil show relocated to Texas to join the then-upcoming network.
 The following month, McGraw announced plans for distribution via linear television and streaming platforms, and that he had "commitments already exceeding 65 million television homes".

 Among these distribution agreements was a partnership with religious broadcaster Trinity Broadcasting Network (TBN); despite the TBN agreement, McGraw stated that Merit Street's programming would not be faith-based.
 The TBN partnership gave the broadcaster a controlling equity stake in Merit Street Media, in exchange for a commitment to provide national distribution and access to production resources for its programming.

 In February 2024, Nancy Grace joined the network to host a true crime program.
 In March 2024, Steve Harvey acquired an equity stake in the network, with plans to develop talent and programming for Merit Street.
 Chris Harrison also joined the network under an overall deal, with plans to produce a show with his wife Lauren Zima, and create and host a reality dating show.